Abstract colorful digital artwork with gradient hues of pink, green, purple, and yellow, featuring soft circular shapes and blurred lines.

 Together, we’ll work to help you feel grounded, connected, and more at ease in your daily life and relationships.

-Therapy may be a fit if you’re looking for:
+Therapy may be a good fit if you are looking for:

 So interpretative work can help you change your schemas (ways of thinking), and then action (changing your behavior) to help reinforce or consolidate the schematic changes (connections).